microsoft/azure-software-radio-hello-world/docs/stage2/hello_world_stage2.md

 ### Event Hubs

 The first step is to create a new Event Hub.
-There is documentation for doing so using the [Azure Portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quickstart-cli).
+There is documentation for doing so using the [Azure Portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create) or the [Azure CLI](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-quickstart-cli). **Note: When creating the Event Hubs Namespace, select Standard for the Pricing Tier and set the Throughput Units to 1.**

 After you have completed this, your new Event Hub should be listed in the Resource Group you are using.
 You now need to get the Connection String for it so the flowgraph can send messages to the Event Hub.
 Follow [these steps](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) to get the Connection String and copy it to your clipboard.